friends-of-presta/security-advisories/_posts/2023-05-22-scexportcustomers.md

 severity: "critical (9.8)"
 ---

-In the module "SC Export Customers" (scexportcustomers), an anonymous user can perform an SQL injection.
+In the module "SC Export Customers" (scexportcustomers), an anonymous user can perform a SQL injection.
 The module have been patched in version 3.6.2.

 ## Summary